thomasleveil/b3-plugin-urt-serverside-demo/README.md

 Of course you need to have the HaxBusterUrt plugin installed and loaded for this to work, and furthermore, you need to make sure that the HaxBusterUrt plugin is loaded **before** this plugin.

+See the HaxBusterUrt plugin at : http://forum.bigbrotherbot.net/downloads/?sa=view;down=61

+#### Follow plugin

+This plugin can get notifications from the Follow plugin when a player is found in the follow list.
+By setting a value for `demo_duration` in the `follow` section of your config file, demos will automatically be taken for such players.
+Of course you need to have the Follow plugin installed and loaded for this to work, and furthermore, you need to make sure that the HaxBusterUrt plugin is loaded **before** this plugin.

+See the Follow plugin at : http://forum.bigbrotherbot.net/downloads/?sa=view;down=52

 Support
 -------